+P : Textbooks and Materials to be Purchased by Students T.B.A.
 Q: Means of Assessment: This course will conform to Douglas College policy regarding the number and weighting of evaluations.

-Demonstration

-Self Assessment

-Oral and Written Presentations

-Mid-point and Final Interviews

-R: Prior Learning Assessment and Recognition:

-This course is available for PLAR

-Course Designer(s): Lori Woods Education Council / Curriculum Committee Representative

-Dean : Jan Lindsay Registrar
+Self-Assessment Mid-Point and Final Interviews Demonstration Oral and written presentations This is a mastery course R: Prior Learning Assessment and Recognition: This course is open for PLAR Course Designer(s): Lori Woods Education Council / Curriculum Committee Representative Dean : Jan Lindsay Registrar:

-[©] Douglas College.
+© Douglas College.
 All Rights Reserved.